We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While the muscle gains won’t come as fast as they did when you were a beginner, there’s still room for significant progress at this stage.

-This grueling workout routine has you in the gym 6 days per week with 1 rest day in between.
+This grueling workout routine has you in the gym six days per week with one rest day in between.
 It follows a pull-push-legs pattern, hitting each muscle group twice per week, with supersets incorporated for maximum hypertrophy (muscle growth).

-Again, you can increase weight on the bar, as well as sets and reps, from week to week to ensure continued progress while following this program.
+Again, you can you can increase your training weight, as well as sets and reps, from week to week to ensure continued progress while following this program.

 Equipment required: fully equipped gym